billy-D/474-Project-2/README.md

-# MPI: Matrix Transpose
+# MPI: Sparse Matrix Transpose

 ## Introductions
-Given a very large (n,m>10) matrix of n x m elements, write a distributed program in MPI that creates and outputs the transpose of the original matrix.
-There will be only one process with rank 0, that will read the file name with the input data, read from the file the values of n and m, read from the file the entire matrix, and will output the resulting matrix on the screen.
-All the other processes will receive portions of the matrix and contribute to creating the transposed matrix.
+Given a linked list with only the non-zero elements of a sparse matrix and their position in the matrix (the row and the column), creates and outputs the transpose of the original matrix.
+There will be only one process with rank 0, that will read the file name with the input data, read from the file the linked list.

 ## Requirements
 - C++